DarioTrujanoOchoa/dariotrujanoochoa.github.io/_pages/about.md

   - /about.html
 ---

-I am in the last year of my PhD in Economics at UCSB, where I have developed research in Experimental and Behavioral Economics.
+I am in the last year of my PhD in Economics at the University of California Santa Barbara, where I have developed research in Experimental and Behavioral Economics.
 My research is centered on how individuals process information, form beliefs, and make decisions under uncertainty, with a focus on misinformation and risk preferences.
 I combine experimental methods and theoretical modeling to explore these areas, particularly higher-order beliefs, feedback mechanisms, and how people value information.